 - Effectively communicate with relevant stakeholders.

 At Emeritus, we understand what it takes to be a CDO.
 Beyond the information in books and the internet, it is about learning from industry leaders and their experiences.
 We work with the world’s leading universities to build programs that will provide you with the right resources to chart your path toward professional success.
-Learn more about our portfolio of online leadership and data science courses here.
+Learn more about our portfolio of data science and analytics courses here.

 By Twisha Soni